DerGuru/The-Resonant/New Chapters/03 - Part3/P3-06_Elyras_Ritual_Planning.md

 And as he walked home that night, Jason felt something shift.

-They weren't just asking Mrs. Amari to help.
+They weren't just asking Mrs. Amari for help.

-They were inviting her back into a world she'd left behind.
+They were asking for her trust.

-Giving her a reason to use skills she thought she'd never need again.

-Offering her community.
-Purpose.
-Connection.

-And that, more than anything, was what they were really asking for.

-Not just her defensive work.

-But her trust.

 One careful conversation at a time.